For RCMP information on the various levels of police checks and other related information, please visit http://www.rcmp-grc.gc.ca/cr-cj/index-eng.htm.

 - What if I don't disclose all the pages of my police check, or alter the information prior to showing it to an employer?

-- I don't live in LaSalle, or I reside outside of Canada.
-How can I get a police check?
+- I don't live in Port Hope, or I reside outside of Canada.
+How can I get a screening check?

 - Can I submit my police check for a Name Change online?